Skip to Main Content

 Searching for Content

-The Experimental BETA search is designed to give better replies to natural language queries than the traditional keyword search does.
-It returns the top 25 journal articles, book chapters, and/or research reports that Rutgers can access that match your search query.
+The Semantic Results are designed to be more relevant to natural language queries than the traditional keyword search results.
+Semantic Results returns the top 25 journal articles, book chapters, and/or research reports that Rutgers can access that match your search query.
 If the toggle gets "stuck" and won't let you switch from one to the other, we recommend refreshing the page.

 Evaluating and Exploring Content

-When you access a journal article, book chapter, or research report on JSTOR, you will see an option in the upper right corner to toggle the Research Tool "On" or "Off."
+When you access a journal article, book chapter, or research report on JSTOR, you will see a toggle in the upper right corner showing the AI Research Tool is "On."
+You may choose to turn it "Off" if you like.
 When the Research Tool is "On," you will see the Research Tool as a sidebar.
 You can select from predetermined prompts (What is this about?, Show related content, or Recommended topics) or enter a free-text question.
 Answers are drawn from the full text of the document being viewed:

-A JSTOR article with the research tool displayed in the side panel.
-The user has selected the prompt "What is this about?" and the tool has provided an answer.
+Viewing an article in JSTOR with the AI Research Tool set to On.
+The user has asked the question "What is this about?" and the tool has provided an answer with key points from the text.

 If you select "Show Related Content," JSTOR will display links to other documents in JSTOR that it calculates are related to the current document.